 More drastic measures might require the use of a winch; however, this could stretch the rope to breaking point and losing your magnet.

-Always start by dropping in close to where you are casting off to get a feel for new areas and to test the terrain by hopping or jigging the magnet, this especially effective with a single sided magnet.
+Always start by dropping in close to where you are casting off to get a feel for new areas and to test the terrain by hopping or jigging the magnet, this is especially effective with a single-sided magnet.

 Not too many discoveries will be as exciting as weapons, including guns and knives.
 However, if you do pull something up that may have been used in a crime before being discarded in the water then it is essential that you notify the local authorities so they can inspect the item.

 Fish often and inspect often.
 After casting your magnet dozens of times in just one outing, be sure to frequently check the eyebolt and ensure it hasn’t loosened, increasing the risk of losing your magnet.